Bally Sports San Diego

-Bally Sports San Diego is an American regional sports network owned as a joint venture between Diamond Sports Group (itself a 50-50 joint venture between the Sinclair Broadcast Group and Entertainment Studios) (which owns a controlling 80% stake) and the San Diego Padres (which owns the remaining 20% stake), and operates as an affiliate of Bally Sports.
+Bally Sports San Diego was an American regional sports network owned as a joint venture between Diamond Sports Group (itself a 50-50 joint venture between the Sinclair Broadcast Group and Entertainment Studios), and operated as an affiliate of Bally Sports.
+Prior to the team parting ways with the network in 2023, the San Diego Padres owned a 20% stake.
 It was launched on March 17, 2012.
+The network was liquidated in April 2024.